sdmg15/Best-websites-a-programmer-should-visit/README.md

   filtering, and finding new and attractive jobs according to your needs and interests.
 - [ZipRecruiter](https://www.ziprecruiter.com) : The Smartest Way to Get Hired.
 - [RemoteML](https://remoteml.com/) : Remote Machine Learning jobs.
-- [Linkedin jobs](https://www.linkedin.com/jobs) : A very nice research tool for programming jobs
+- [Linkedin jobs](https://www.linkedin.com/jobs) : A very useful research tool for programming jobs

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>